EOSIO/eos/docs/02_cleos/02_how-to-guides/how-to-link-permission.md

 * [cleos set action permission](../03_command-reference/set/set-action-permission.md) command
 ## link Procedure

-The following step shows you how to link a permission
+The following step shows you how to link a permission:

 1. Run the following command to link _alices_ account permission _customp_ with the _hi_ action deployed to the _scontract_ account:

 ```shell
 cleos set action permission alice scontract hi customp -p alice@active
 ```

 **Where**
 * `alice` = The name of the account containing the permission to link.
 * `scontract`= The name of the account which owns the smart contract.